Our approach to ASB

 If you are experiencing ASB we will support you, working in confidence to help you to feel safe and secure in your home.

-Your housing officer will investigate your complaint and contact those involved.
+Your Housing Officer or our Anti-Social Behaviour team will investigate your complaint and contact those involved.
 If the problem continues, we may ask you to keep a record of what happens.
 We will agree a plan of action with you.

 For serious incidents of ASB, we will take legal action where agreed if other measures fail.
 We will always ask you before we take any action.